alexandsnow/GLOD/README.md

-# the project of ShES
+# the project of ShES ---

----
-##web front-ends design
+##web front-ends design---
----

 1. html
 2. angular
 3. bootstrap